In this video sewing tutorial, I will show you how to use a cording foot for sewing an elastic cord and making decorative trims.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

-I use this kind of elastic quite often, for waistline seams mostly, and without this foot it’s almost impossible to sew over the elastic cord without catching it in the seam.
-But with the foot you can insert the elastic cord fast and easy.
+I use this kind of elastic quite often, for waistline seams mostly, and without this foot, it’s almost impossible to sew over the elastic cord without catching it in the seam.
+But with the foot, you can insert the elastic cord fast and easily.

-This how it looks like in the end – this kind of waist seams is really comfortable and very simple to make.
+This is how it looks like in the end – this kind of waist seam is really comfortable and very simple to make.

-This foot is good not only for elastic, it can also be used for decorative sewing.
-For example, I can easily transform a plain ribbon to the fancy one.
+This foot is good not only for elastic, but it can also be used for decorative sewing.
+For example, I can easily transform a plain ribbon into the fancy one.

 Just use some nice cords.
 The cords have to be thin enough to go to the grooves on the top of the foot.
 You can choose multiple colors that go well with each other, or use the same colors (I use two green and one yellow with some gold threads in them).

 Select a special stitch – this one.
 Each cord has to be attached to the fabric.
 Experiment with different stitch widths and lengths.

 Insert the cords one by one into the foot before you put it on the machine.
 Load the left cord first, then the center cord, and finally the right cord.